-The characteristic behaviors of autism spectrum disorder may or may not be apparent in infancy (18 to 24 months), but usually become obvious during early childhood (24 months to 6 years).
+The characteristic behaviors of autism spectrum disorder may be apparent in infancy (18 to 24 months), but they usually become clearer during early childhood (24 months to 6 years).

-As part of a well-baby/well-child visit, your child’s doctor should perform a “developmental screening,” asking specific questions about your baby’s progress.
+As part of a well-baby or well-child visit, your child’s doctor should perform a “developmental screening,” asking specific questions the your baby’s progress.
 The National Institute of Child Health and Human Development (NICHD) lists five behaviors that warrant further evaluation: